December 17, 2012

 In 2010, the National Governors Association published their “Common Core State Standards” (CCSS).
 These were meant as voluntary math and English guidelines which individual states could adopt.

 Forty-five states and the District of Columbia have adopted the CCSS since 2010.
-Only Alaska, Minnesota, Nebraska, Texas, and Virginia have not.
+Minnesota adopted just the English standards.
+Only Alaska, Nebraska, Texas, and Virginia have refused to adopt the Common Core.

 Are the Common Core State Standards a Good Idea for Public Schools?